 As you’ll see on the site, further groups of paintings have included the Coast and River works, started in 2020 when looking back on places of personal importance, in which I continued my investigations of land systems and geology.

 A primary inspiration in early days, in 2004, was the idea of the most rudimentary act that an artist can make – the loading of a brush with colour, and stabbing it onto canvas.
 The massing of these simple squares of colour became the Square Dancing series, and versions of these squares (sometimes one on top of another) have become part of the language of my work in intervening years, and some sort of reference to the artist’s presence, and the fundamental nature of mark-making.

-Sandy Mallet was born in 1961 in Caithness, Scotland, and has developed a career as a curator, gallery director, writer and artist for 25 years.
-His writing has included works on Modern British and Contemporary artists as well as arts journalism.
-He lives in West London.
+I was born in 1961 in Caithness, in the north of Scotland, and have enjoyed working as a curator, gallery director, writer and artist for 25 years.
+My writing has included works on Modern British and Contemporary artists as well as arts journalism.
+I live in west London.

 All the works show here are in acrylic on canvas or paper.
 Those without red dots are for sale.
 Do please get in touch if you would like to talk about a commission, or about buying one of the paintings – or if you would like to discuss my work.